pritam-ago/100days_of_love/README.md

             Learnt git commands
             Started a project, a donation platform
             Created basic folder structures and database connection, and also basic routes setup using express and node

+1 January -
+    Continued the donation platform project, created the user schema and causes schema.
+Made the register and login routes for user authentication.
+Included the JWT token generation and coded the middleware for authenticated routes as well.
+The register route is working perfectly, there is an error with the login route and I'm into it.

+        Key takeaways -
+            Created schemas and models
+            Used JWT token generation
+            middleware for authenticated routes